MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/how-to/mobile-apps-address-map.md

     ![Select address input control](media/mobile-apps-address-map/address-input-component-1.png)

-1. Move the control on the top-right side of the screen.
+1. Move the control to the top-right side of the screen.

     ![Address input box is added](media/mobile-apps-address-map/address-input-component-2.png)